Is Opentelemetry Safe?

 When evaluating any Node.js package, watch for: dependency vulnerabilities, malicious packages, typosquatting.

-Opentelemetry has a Nerq Trust Score of 83/100 (A-) and meets Nerq trust threshold.
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Opentelemetry has a Nerq Trust Score of 80/100 (A-).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways